 Thomas is Wenatchee “born and bred.”
 Tom recently retired from his work as a hydro-mechanic, maintaining and replacing the huge machinery in our local dams and fish-ladders.
 Tom and his wife Karen have four children and three grandchildren.
 Tom loves reading, hunting, fishing and recently completed the restoration of a ’58 Chev Apache pickup.

 Jim grew up in Fallon, Nevada, but has lived in Wenatchee since 2004.
 Jim and his wife Lori have three older kids.
 Jim builds (more like “lovingly crafts”) houses for a living, but when not swinging a hammer, he loves shootin’, sailing and riding his Harley Davidson (but not necessarily all at the same time.)

-Jessica and her husband, Charlie, have two boys.
+Jessica and her husband, Charlie, have three kids.
 Jessica loves any activity that gets her outdoors with her family, making to-do lists and crossing items off those lists.
-If you call the King’s Cross office, Jessica's voice is likely the one that will greet you.
 She is the “oil” that keeps the “motor” of King’s Cross Church running smoothly.

 Jessica Van Liew

 Joel grew up in the Wenatchee Valley and after serving in the army began his career as a farrier.
 Joel and his wife, Debbie, have three daughters and nine grandchildren.
 When he’s not shoeing horses, Joel enjoys riding them, chasing cattle and coaching others in the art of ranch-roping.
 During the winter months, Joel loves to read, memorize poetry and build leather saddles beautiful enough to display in a western art gallery.